Skip to content

 Optional

-Provided in a property of t.Object, allowing the field to be undefined or optional.
+Allows a field in t.Object to be undefined or optional.

 TypeBoxTypeScriptValue